AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.2.
 Temperature variability

-GCM biases in interannual and multi-year temperature variability were relatively small and were not substantially modified by dynamical downscaling or by most of the bias correction methods (e.g. Figure 5).
+GCM biases in interannual temperature variability were relatively small and were not substantially modified by dynamical downscaling or by most of the bias correction methods (e.g. Figure 5).
 The exception was the MNRBC method, which unlike the other methods does attempt to explicitly correct for biases in variability at multiple time scales (Section 2.5.1).
-The MRNBC method was able to reduce biases in interannual and multi-year temperature variability on the calibration task (e.g. Figure 5) but actually inflated those biases on cross validation (Figure 6).
+The MRNBC method was able to reduce biases in interannual temperature variability on the calibration task (e.g. Figure 5) but actually inflated those biases on cross validation (Figure 6).
 This may suggest a degree of overfitting by the MRNBC method.